aseriesofdarkcaves/citysim/README.md

-# com.asodc.citysim.old.CitySim
+# CitySim
 A light-hearted and not at all serious attempt at simulating a cityModel.

-By: aseriesofdarkcaves and gui
+By aseriesofdarkcaves and gui

-## Initial Goals
+## Implemented
 - Form-based GUI that contains:
-   - a 2D map of generated cityModel (initially blank)
+   - a 2D map of generated city (initially blank)
    - user input fields for the parameters used to generate a cityModel
    - the ability to generate and regenerate a cityModel based on the user input fields
    - read-only section to show the last generated parameters
-- The program should generate a plan of the cityModel with various tile types
+- The program should generate a plan/map of the city with various tile types
-   - use strategy pattern to decouple generation algorithms from the cityModel
+   - use strategy pattern to decouple generation algorithms from the city

+## Current Goals
+- Implement a generation strategy that isn't random (i.e. roads connect)

 ## Future Goals
 - Simulation:
-   - add time to the cityModel (the ability for things to change within the cityModel)
+   - add time - the ability for things to change within the city
    - ability to speed up or slow down time
 - Add citizens:
-   - citizens have various goals and go about their daily business as you'd expect from a real cityModel
+   - citizens have various goals and go about their daily tasks
 - Add transport:
    - automobiles
    - public transport